awulkiew/graphical-debugging/README.md

   * based on identifier so no template parameters, no specializations
   * no support for user-defined coordinate system, cartesian is used by default

-(Let me know if you need something more advanced).
+Let me know if you need something more advanced.

 See more [examples at GitHub](https://github.com/awulkiew/graphical-debugging/tree/master/examples).